The Food Processor vs. Mortar and Pestle: Which is Better? (2026)

 Grinding herbs in a mortar is a much better way to bring up flavor than just finely chopping them.
 To make a quick herbaceous olive oil, simply gather fresh herbs of your choice (such as basil, thyme, or rosemary) and add them to the mortar, along with a pinch of salt, pepper, and some olive oil.
 Crush everything together with the pestle until you have a smooth, fragrant oil.

-The herbaceous olive oil will stay fresh for at least a few weeks and can be used to enhance the flavor of dishes like stews, soups, salads, or steaks.
-Use it in your dishes or add in some lemon juice or vinegar in there to make a salad dressing.
+The herbaceous olive oil will stay fresh for at least a few weeks and can be used to enhance the flavor of dishes such as stews, soups, salads, and steaks.
+Use it in your dishes or add some lemon juice or vinegar to make a salad dressing.

 And last — but not least — you can make herbaceous compound butter by grinding your favorite fresh herbs and mixing it with some butter.
 It smells amazing and works wonders on toasts.